Your Personal Injury Claim, and Qualified one Way Costs Shifting

 And then the news got better (or worse if you’re a defendant accident injury solicitors) with the case of Arabella Wagenar v Weekend Travel Limited & Anor WLR(D) 389 The case of Wagenar confirmed that QOCS can actually be applied retrospectivel, if a personal injury claim has been pursued from before April 2013 without a CFA or ATE Premium, then QOCS will apply.

-As you will no doubt see, when QOCS was introduced, personal injury solicitors Preston (well, the ones who are claimant accident injury solicitors) were indeed, very happy.
+As you will no doubt see, when QOCS was introduced, personal injury solicitors (well, the ones who are claimant personal injury solicitors) were indeed, very happy.
 However, as with everything in life, there is a fly albeit a relatively small one, in the ointment, and any solicitors in Preston Lancashire should be able to advise you that there are certain situations in which QOCS will not apply.
 And these are:

 1. If a client has their claim struck out, and the grounds for the strike out are that: